AlfrescoArchive/acs-deployment-aws/README.md

 * Fill out the parameters.
 In many cases you can use the default parameters.
 For some parameter sections we will provide some additional information.

+See the AWS documentation on [Amazon EC2 Key Pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) for details on how to create a key pair name.

 **S3 Cross Replication Bucket for storing ACS content store**

 ```Enable Cross Region Replication for This Bucket``` : Cross Region Replication replicates your data into another bucket.
 See [Cross-Region Replication](https://docs.aws.amazon.com/AmazonS3/latest/dev/crr.html) for more information.